niranjana88/smartphone/README.md

 1. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-**Note:_** *You do not have to download for the script to work.
-The script will download if the `UCI HAR Dataset` directory does not exsist during execution.*
+**Note:** *You do not have to download for the script to work.
+The above link is provided for reference.
+The script will download if the `UCI HAR Dataset` directory does not exist during execution.*